WasmEdge/WasmEdge/docs/book/en/src/sdk/c/0.10.1/ref.md

     ```c
     WasmEdge_ConfigureContext *ConfCxt = WasmEdge_ConfigureCreate();
-    /* By default, the intruction counting is `FALSE` when running a compiled-WASM or a pure-WASM. */
+    /* By default, the instruction counting is `FALSE` when running a compiled-WASM or a pure-WASM. */
     WasmEdge_ConfigureStatisticsSetInstructionCounting(ConfCxt, TRUE);
     /* By default, the cost measurement is `FALSE` when running a compiled-WASM or a pure-WASM. */
     WasmEdge_ConfigureStatisticsSetCostMeasuring(ConfCxt, TRUE);